KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 - Multiple fixes for the Endar Spire level models: [Endar Spire Hull Repairs 1.4](https://deadlystream.com/files/file/1357-endar-spire-hull-repairs)
 - On the Star Forge, the wrong speaker said the "You are wasting your time..." line: [KOTOR Bug Fix Attempt 1.1](http://deadlystream.com/forum/files/file/470-kotor-bug-fix-attempt/)
 - One of Canderous' goons in the Undercity had the wrong soundset (Reported by ebmar)
+- Security terminals in Davik’s estate would gas you even if you weren’t inside the target room (reported by ebmar)
 - Several camera angles on the Star Forge were inconsistent:  [KOTOR Bug Fix Attempt 1.1](http://deadlystream.com/forum/files/file/470-kotor-bug-fix-attempt/)
 - Several droids in Davik's Estate have the wrong sound set
 - Several Duros on Dantooine lacked melee weapons and/or the proficiency to use them (reported by ebmar)